squaregoldfish/infrastructure/README.md

 Getting started (common)
 ===============
 To get started, one needs:
-- Ubuntu 20.04 LTS or an equivalent Linux distribution
+- Ubuntu 20.04 LTS (if installing after it is released) or an equivalent Linux distribution
 - Git
 - Docker
 - docker-compose